schilkp/schilkp.github.io/content/blog/2026-09-06-nvim_lua_macros/index.md

 This is especially the case when writing RTL in (System)Verilog, where I often find myself needing to do structured and systematic text transformations.
-This blog post contains a few real-life examples of such transforms at the end.

 Fortunately, neovim is configured and scripted in Lua, which makes this rather simple to implement.

+This blog post contains a short guide on how to write transforms as lua functions, explains how to register them as bindings or commands, and includes a few real-life examples of such transforms that I have found useful at the end.

-## Wrappers
+## Wrapper Functions

-To achieve this, I rely on two simple helper functions in my neovim configuration.
+I rely on two simple helper functions in my neovim configuration.

 The first, given a Lua text-transform function that both accepts and returns a list(-like table) of lines, returns a function which grabs the current selection,